hradiladam/calculator-fixed/readme.md

 - **Clear & Delete:** Use "AC" to clear the entire input or "⌫" to delete the last character or operator
 - **Theme Toggle:** Switch between light and dark themes.
 - **Percentage Calculations:** Handles percentages in a way that mirrors how most calculators work.
 Simple values like 50% are interpreted as 50 / 100.
 Multiplication and division involving a percentage follow standard math: A × B% becomes A × (B/100).
 Addition and subtraction use a "discount-style" approach for intuitiveness: A = B% becomes A + (A × B / 100)
-- **Precision & Formatting:** Uses Math.js BigNumber with 64-digit precision.
-Results are rounded to 12 significant digits and automatically switch to scientific notation for values above 10⁹ or below 10⁻⁶.
+- **Precision & Formatting:** Uses Math.js with BigNumber mode and 100-digit precision.
+Results automatically switch to scientific notation if they contain more than 15 decimal places.
+Scientific notation is also used for values larger than 10⁹ or smaller than 10⁻⁶.
 - **Parentheses Support:** Lets you group operations for more complex expressions.
 Expressions like 50%5 or 10%(10) are parsed as 50% × 5 and 10% × (10), respectively.
 - **Keyboard Shortcuts:** Type directly using your keyboard: Enter, numbers, operators, backspace, Esc.
 - **Error Handling:** The backend detects and returns specific errors: divide by zero, incomplete expressions, unmatched parentheses, invalid % usage, infinity, and undefined results.
 The frontend displays these as clear red error messages.